The Foster Program

 - Keep water available at all times.

-If I want to adopt the kitten(s) I fostered, how can I do that?
+If I want to adopt the Foster Pet I fostered, how can I do that?

-- Remember, the kittens belong to County Animal Services until
+- Remember, the animals belong to County Animal Services until adopted.

-- Return the kittens to the shelter for altering.
+- Return the Foster Pet to the shelter for altering.

 - Pay the adoption fee.

 - Take home your new Family Member when they are ready!